 - 1 cup 2% milk 250 grams

-Place all of the above into a blender , then blend for 10-15 seconds (or until desired consistency is reached) pour into glasses and serve on ice if desired.
+Place all of the above into a blender , then blend for 10-15 seconds (or until desired consistency is reached) pour into glasses, top with some foam and serve on ice if desired.
 Enjoy!